DMR-Database/dmr-database-tool/README.md

 Converts user.csv into specific formats for different DMR radio models/systems.

 - Single-Command Operation (-a)
-Cleans up, downloads the latest data, and processes it into all supported formats.
+Cleans up, downloads the latest data and processes it into all supported formats.

 - Help (-h)
 Displays a detailed help menu with command descriptions and examples.